made easy

 If there is no way to predict the movements of this system then how does NASA, for example, make predictions about comets or to calculate the trajectories of the satellites it sends into orbit?
 After all, aren't those also part of the 3 or more bodies problem?

 Yes that’s true, and a possible solution to the chaos exists.
-But to understand it we must leave the realm of
+But to understand it we must leave the realm of analytical mathematics and embrace the world of numerical integration and of probability, accepting the possibility of making some mistakes.

 The process used to predict the orbits of a chaotic system is based on the capabilities of modern computing units to simulate reality taking into account all assigned constraints.
 In fact, once the simulation parameters have been defined, we are able to generate small finite segments of approximate orbits of a 3-body system.